 Requirements: 44 units of coursework and experience in the field.
 It includes 32 units of required courses and 12 units of specialization courses.

 Bonus Points: In conjunction with the MSG, we offer dual-degree programs.
-Among them are business administration, health administration, planning, public administration, law, dentistry, pharmacy, and social work.
+Among them are business administration, health administration, planning, public administration, law, pharmacy, and social work.

 Requirements: 28 units of coursework